 Mr. Mick has also been a small business owner and enjoys helping clients accomplish their business goals while solving their facilities and finance legal issues.

-Mr. Mick is a member of the State Bar of California.
+Mr. Mick is a member of the State Bar of California, and a member of the National Association of Bond Lawyers (NABL).

 Mr. Mick received his Juris Doctor degree with distinction from the University of the Pacific, McGeorge School of Law.
 Mr. Mick also received certificates of concentration in Business Law and Tax Law.
 Mr. Mick received Witkin awards for best in class performance in Criminal Procedure and Business Transactions and, upon graduation from McGeorge, became a member of the Traynor Honor Society.
 He earned his Bachelor of Arts in History from the University of California, Davis.